defi-wonderland/superchain-ops/security-council-rehearsals/rehearsal-4-noop-upgrade/README.md

 cd src/tasks/<network>/rehearsals/<rehearsal-task-name>
 just --dotenv-path $(pwd)/.env simulate
 # For a different derivation path, use: HD_PATH=1 just --dotenv-path $(pwd)/.env simulate
-# For simulating without Ledger, use: SIMULATE_WITHOUT_LEDGER=1 just --dotenv-path $(pwd)/.env simulate
+# For simulating without Ledger, use: SIMULATE_WITHOUT_LEDGER=1 just --dotenv-path $(pwd)/.env simulate council
 ```

 You will see a "Simulation link" URL in the output.

 Copy this URL from the output and and open it with your browser.
-A prompt may ask you to choose a
-project, any project will do.
+A prompt may ask you to choose a project, any project will do.
 You can create one if necessary.

 Click "Simulate Transaction".

-We will be performing 3 validations and ensure the domain hash and
-message hash are the same between the Tenderly simulation and your
+We will be performing 3 validations and ensure the domain hash and message hash are the same between the Tenderly simulation and your Ledger:
-Ledger:

 1. Validate integrity of the simulation.
 2. Validate correctness of the state diff.